Last Updated on April 15, 2021 by Helga Dosa

-The convent was once a very important cultural center and, although only two of the original buildings' cloisters remain, it is still worth a visit.
+The convent was once a very important cultural center and, although only two of the original cloisters remain, it is still worth a visit.
 The architecture is quite noteworthy and the complex is also important due to its history.
 Several important students, including Pope Sixtus V, were once students here.

 Palazzo dei Capitani del Popolo

-In the 15th century the southern part of the building was enlarged and, in later years, additional changes were made to the building’s façade.
+In the 15th century, the southern part of the building was enlarged and, in later years, additional changes were made to the building’s façade.
 A new portal was added that includes a monument to Pope Paul III.

-Visitors interested in antiques will be able to find a good selection in the old streets in the center of the town.
+Visitors interested in antiques will be able to find a good selection in the old streets in the center of town.
 Shoppers will also want to look out for the outdoor market, called the Mercantino dell’Antiquariato, which is held on the third weekend of every month.
 Good products to purchase while in town include handmade shoes and the traditional Anisetta Meletti, a locally made liquor that can be tasted on its own or in coffee.